 We speak to Alison Scott-Wright, baby consultant at Tinies and author of The Sensational Baby Sleep Plan, to learn how to swaddle your baby safely, as well as get answers to all your swaddling questions.

 Swaddling is a traditional technique, wrapping your baby in a light, breathable blanket.
 Not only does it help keep baby feeling safe and warm, swaddling can prevent their tiny arms and legs flailing about during sleep which can trigger their startle reflex (also known as the Moro reflex), potentially causing them to wake.

-‘Wrapping your baby in a swaddle mimics the feeling of security he felt when in the womb and can really help when settling a new baby,’ says baby consultant Alison Scott-Wright.
+‘Wrapping your baby in a swaddle mimics the feeling of security he felt when in the womb and can really help when settling a new baby,’ says Alison.
 ‘However, even in the womb, babies can move and turn so it's important that the swaddle isn’t too tight or restrictive as this could cause problems within the hip joints.’